MicrosoftDocs/xamarin-docs/docs/ios/platform/extensions.md

 ## Debug and release versions of extensions

 Memory limits for running app extensions are significantly lower than the memory limits applied to a foreground app.
-Simulators running iOS have less restrictions applied to extensions and you can execute your extension without any issues while running the same extension on a device could lead to unexpected results, the extension can crash or can be aggressively terminated by the system.
-Make sure to build and test the extension on a device before shipping.
-Consider the following tips for the container application and its extensions:
+Simulators running iOS have less restrictions applied to extensions, and you can execute your extension without any issues.
+However, running the same extension on a device can lead to unexpected results, including the extension crashing or being aggressively terminated by the system.
+Therefore, ensure you build and test the extension on a device before shipping it.

+You should ensure that the following settings are applied to the container project and all referenced extensions:

 1. Build a application package in **Release** configuration.
-1. Set the **Linker behavior** option to **Link Framework SDKs Only** or **Link All** for the build configuration in the **iOS Build** project settings.
+1. In the **iOS Build** project settings, set the **Linker behavior** option to **Link Framework SDKs Only** or **Link All**.
-1. Uncheck the **Enable debugging** and **Enable profiling** option for the build configuration in the **iOS Debug** project settings.
+1. In the **iOS Debug** project settings, uncheck the **Enable debugging** and **Enable profiling** option.

-Make sure that these settings applied for the container project and all referenced extensions.

 ## Extension lifecycle